 Low Carb Cheesecake with Pecan Crust has the soft, creamy filling of a traditional cheesecake and a lovely, nutty and slightly crunchy, buttery crust.

 The cream cheese portion of the cheesecake is quick and easy to put together.
 Save yourself a little mixing trouble and make sure your cream cheese is at room temperature.
 If you try and mix it while it is still cold, you will have trouble incorporating the eggs and sugar into it.
 It will still taste great, but it will be lumpy.

 Once you get the cream cheese, eggs, Monk Sugar and vanilla together, you will have a thick, velvety cheese mixture that pours easily into the pecan crust.
 All that is left is to pop it into the oven and let it bake a bit and when I say a bit, I mean 50-60 minutes.

 - 3 8-ounce Cream cheese

 - 3 tbsp monk sugar (for crust)

-- Preheat oven and grease a 9-inch springform pan,
+- Preheat oven to 350 degrees and grease a 9-inch springform pan,

 - For the Crust: Grind pecans in food processor until a med-fine meal.